barteqcz/NanoRDS/README.md

 - Seamless script usage: Flexibility of using familiar scripting languages like Bash, Python, and more, to effortlessly control RDS through FIFO.

+### Plugins

+- [MicroRDS_SSH](https://github.com/barteqcz/MicroRDS_SSH) - This is a script in Python that connects to a remote SSH server, runs MicroRDS and controls it with a text file located on the client.

 ## Installation

 ### Dependencies